CMSgov/ab2d-pdp-documentation/docs/V1 Long Term API Usage Model.md

 **Example Scenario**
 1. Start a job (JOB ID: ABC) and save the datetime the job started.
 The datetime ABC starts will be the `_since` parameter value for your next job.
 2. Wait until the next bi-weekly update (the recommended frequency to run jobs).
-3. Start a job (JOB ID: DEF), manually entering the `_since` parameter value from your most recent job in step 1.
+3. Start a job (JOB ID: DEF), manually entering the datetime from step 1 as the `_since` parameter value.
 The datetime DEF starts will then be the `_since` parameter value for your next job.
 4. Repeat steps 2 & 3 indefinitely.

 In this usage model, an organization only pulls the last 2 weeks of claims data delivered to the AB2D API.
 Please note there may be duplicates returned even when using the `_since` parameter.
 AB2D errs on the side of potentially providing a claim twice rather than potentially never providing a claim.

 ## Example Export Workflow ##
-Visit [Production Access](https://github.com/CMSgov/ab2d-pdp-documentation/blob/main/docs/Production%20Access.md) to learn more about the export workflow for the AB2D API.
+Visit [Production Access](https://github.com/CMSgov/ab2d-pdp-documentation/blob/main/docs/Production%20Access.md#expected-workflow) to learn more about the export workflow for the AB2D API.
 The `_since` parameter can be used while starting an export job.

 There are both unencoded and percent-encoded examples of the `_since` parameter.
 Note that ISO8601 dates include characters that can’t appear in URLs.
 [Learn more about percent-encoding](https://en.wikipedia.org/wiki/Percent-encoding).
 Only the encoded version will work, but the unencoded version will show how the URL is formed before encoding.